-Chiropractic services have become more popular in recent decades although scientific studies show conflicting results with the treatment reported as being most effective for low back pain.
+Chiropractic services have become more popular in recent decades although scientific studies show conflicting results with the treatment reported as being most effective for lower back pain.

 There is little evidence that chiropractic services can help with mental health problems, asthma and allergies, even though some chiropractors advertise that they can.